JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### SVG build status icon by default

 The build status icon, available via the default `http://<TeamCity Server host>:<port>/app/rest/builds/<buildLocator>/statusIcon` [REST API endpoint](https://www.jetbrains.com/help/teamcity/rest/get-build-status-icon.html), is now provided in the SVG format instead of PNG.
 The `statusIcon.svg` endpoint is still supported for compatibility with existing scripts.
+To get a PNG icon, use the `statusIcon.png` endpoint.

 ### Unbundled old versions of REST API